ubunatic/ubuntatic-dotfiles/README.md

     $ install.sh

 Copy-once files are currently `.profile` and `.vimplugins`.
-They are supposed to be heavily customized and different on each host, thus we do not want their changes to seen in git.
+They are supposed to be heavily customized and different on each host, thus we do not want their changes to be seen in git.

 Install and update links (creates backups as FILENAME~).
 Copy-once files are not updated.